seapagan/fastapi-template/README.md

 ### **`POST`** _/register/_

-> Register A New User : _Register a new User and return a JWT token._
+> Register A New User : _Register a new User and return a JWT token plus a Refresh Token._
 >
-> This token should be sent as a Bearer token for each access to a protected
+> The JWT token should be sent as a Bearer token for each access to a
-> route.
+> protected route.
+It will expire after 120 minutes.
+>
+> When the JWT expires, the Refresh Token can be sent using the '/refresh'
+> endpoint to return a new JWT Token.
+The Refresh token will last 30 days, and
+> cannot be refreshed.

 ### **`POST`** _/login/_

-> Login An Existing User : _Login an existing User and return a JWT token._
+> Login An Existing User : _Login an existing User and return a JWT token plus a Refresh Token._
 >
-> This token should be sent as a Bearer token for each access to a protected
+> The JWT token should be sent as a Bearer token for each access to a
-> route.
+> protected route.
+It will expire after 120 minutes.
+>
+> When the JWT expires, the Refresh Token can be sent using the '/refresh'
+> endpoint to return a new JWT Token.
+The Refresh token will last 30 days, and
+> cannot be refreshed.

 ### **`POST`** _/refresh/_

 > Refresh An Expired Token : _Return a new JWT, given a valid Refresh token._
+>
+> The Refresh token will not be updated at this time, it will still expire 30
+> days after original issue.
+At that time the User will need to login again.
 <!-- openapi-schema-end -->

 The route table above was automatically generated from an `openapi.json` file by my [openapi-readme](https://pypi.org/project/openapi-readme/) project.
 Check it out for your own API documentation! 😊